xubingyue/avocadodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

 ### Inspecting plans using the explain helper

-The `explain` method of `ArangoStatement` as shown in the next chapters creates very verbose output.
+The `explain` method of `AvocadoStatement` as shown in the next chapters creates very verbose output.
 You can work on the output programmatically, or use this handsome tool that we created to generate a more human readable representation.